A beginner’s guide to crypto wallets

 Hardware wallets come with native desktop apps for different cryptocurrencies and can connect to a PC or mobile device via USB or bluetooth.
 Currently, most hardware wallets allow you to set up a PIN code to protect your device, as well as a recovery phrase – which can be used in case your wallet is lost.

 Hardware wallets are very popular thanks to their high level of security.
 However, they can be expensive, complex to handle, and don’t offer the best user experience.
+The most popular manufacturers are Ledger and Trezor.

 How do cryptocurrency wallets work?